atulpuri/LittleLemon/README.md

 # Little Lemon Restauraunt

-It implements a REST API using Django Rest Framework.
+Implementation of a REST API using Django Rest Framework.

 Set up:
 ```